mcleinn/OverKeys-Generator-Mod/README.md

 ### Other recommendation

-- for me, an *Stalk fit X tolerance* of 0.1 produced tightly fitting keytops (default: 0.3)
+- for me, a *Stalk fit X tolerance* of 0.1 produced tightly fitting keytops (default: 0.3)

 ### Tipps for OpenSCAD beginners